ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 Now the code compiles, because the ownership of `original` stays in the main function.
 Instead of owning the resource, the function borrows ownership.
 We call the &T type a ‘reference’.
 A binding that borrows something does not deallocate the resource when it goes out of scope.
 This means that after the borrow, we can use our original bindings again.

 Rust memory safety comes at the cost of complexity.
 New developers often complain that getting a program to compile can be quite difficult.
 It’s pretty common for newcomers to the Rust community to get stuck "fighting the borrow checker".
-As [Rust learner](https://news.ycombinator.com/item?id=23437202#unv_23437831) explained:
+As [one Rust learner](https://news.ycombinator.com/item?id=23437202#unv_23437831) explained:

 > "It's hard but I love it.
 Dealing with the compiler felt like being the novice in an old kung fu movie who spends day after day being tortured by his new master (rustc) for no apparent reason until one day it clicks and he realizes that he knows kung fu."

 Fighting the borrow checker can be frustrating, but trust me, it's worth it.
 Rust is often compared to Haskell and Scala in the sense that if your code compiles, you can sleep at night without having to worry about runtime errors.
 This is even more true after looking at the memory safety Rust enforces through its ownership model.

 Rust also has a second language hidden inside it that doesn’t enforce memory safety guarantees: it’s called *unsafe Rust*.
 Wrapping code with the `unsafe` block effectively tells the compiler to shut up, because you know what you are doing.
 Doing so gives you *unsafe superpowers*.
 For example, you can dereference a raw pointer:

 ```go
 let mut num = 5;